Back to blog

 If you want to try building this yourself, the easiest setup is a Microsoft 365 developer sandbox if you have access to one, or another disposable test tenant.

-Then I would test in this order:
+Then test in this order:

 1. connect the tenant and verify permissions